Sodium erythorbate: Uses

 When used in processed meat such as hot dogs, bologna, and beef sticks, it increases the rate at which nitrite reduces to nitric oxide, thus facilitating a faster cure and retaining the pink coloring.
 As an antioxidant structurally related to vitamin C, it helps improve flavor stability and prevents the formation of carcinogenic nitrosamines.
 When used as a food additive, its E number is E316.

 The use of erythorbic acid and sodium erythorbate as a food preservative has increased greatly since the U.S. Food and Drug Administration banned the use of sulfites as preservatives in foods intended to be eaten fresh (such as ingredients for fresh salads) and as food processors have responded to the fact that some people are allergic to sulfites.

 It is occasionally used in beverages, baked goods, and potato salad.

 Alternative applications include the development of additives that could be utilized as antioxidants in general.
 For instance, this substance has been implemented in the development of corrosion inhibitors for metals and it has been implemented in active packaging.
-Furthermore, sodium erythorbate's antioxidative properties have been shown to reduce the production thiobarbituric acid reactive substances (TBARS) in frozen meats, effectively increasing their shelf-life.
+Furthermore, sodium erythorbate's antioxidative properties have been shown to reduce the production of thiobarbituric acid reactive substances (TBARS) in frozen meats, effectively increasing their shelf-life.